Everything You Need to Know About Vehicles in Operation (VIO)

 Each states’ DMV reports data on new vehicle registrations (sales) at the end of each month.
 This data then goes through an extensive process.
 It is cleaned up and it is summarized.
-It is available six weeks after the close of a month, usually on the 15th of the month.
+It is available about six weeks after the close of a month, usually around the 15th of the month.
 For example, March registration data is available by mid-May.

 This vehicle data does not include personal information or VIN numbers due to privacy restrictions and agreements.
 This data only covers make, model, model year and related information and is not tied to individuals.
 For data that does include information such as name, address, or other consumer data, we have mailing lists available and as a general rule our mailing lists cover 67% of all registered vehicles, or about 165 million vehicles and their owners.
 The vehicle registration data described here covers 99.9% of all registered vehicles, or about 261.8 million vehicles in 2016.

 How VIO data is updated each month

 The vehicle registration database goes through an extensive validation and clean up process which is why it takes six weeks before it is ready.

 The basic process is shown at left.
 First, state DMVs provide monthly registration data including owner information and the lien holder.
 This data also gets revised and updated continuously so previous months are also updated.
 The state DMVs also have title data such as year, make and model.

 Next, the captive finance companies generate their monthly lease/lien file.
 This file is used for validation.
 Then the OEMs (original equipment manufacturers) such as GM, Ford or Toyota, confirm the sale of the vehicle and the lease/lien data.

 Finally, a set of business rules is applied to fill in the blanks.
 For example, if a vehicle registrant is a business and the vehicle is not leased, is the vehicle ownership classified yet?
 If not, in this case it is classified as non-fleet commercial, registered to a business by an individual.
 This is more than likely a business owner’s personal car registered to and paid for by the business.